superm123/SnapSpend/PROGRESS.md

     *   File upload/drag-drop (using `react-dropzone`).
     *   Integration with Tesseract.js for OCR.
     *   Regex-based extraction of line items from OCR output.
-    *   An editable table for extracted items.
+    *   An editable table (edit desc/amount/category inline)
     *   Saving of the receipt image (base64) and line items as expenses to Dexie.js.
 11. **Implement the Dashboard**: The dashboard page (`src/app/summary/page.tsx`) was implemented to display:
     *   Total expenses for the current billing cycle.